 Age is an interesting thing.
 It can either make you look better, or far worse than you looked when you were younger.
-Famous Women aren’t immune to this phenomenon, namely your favorite stars from the 60s.
-Here are 30 women from the 60’s then…and today.
+Famous women aren’t immune to this phenomenon, namely your favorite celebrities from the 60s.
+Here are 30 stunning women from the ’60s then…and today.
 Sadly, a few have passed but they had such an impact on our pop-culture lives that we wanted to keep them on the list.

 1. Julie Newmar